JsWorld

 4. Formatting numbers

-So, by including the above two files the JsWorld library classes and
+With the above files included the JsWorld library classes and

 object from the locale data file properties.
 This is done by passing